Inherited Roth IRA

 - Beneficiaries cannot make additional contributions to an inherited Roth IRA.

-Rules for Spousal Beneficiaries
+How It Works: Rules for Spousal and Non-Spousal Beneficiaries

 Tax Implications